 Do you provide assistance with IEPS or 504 Plans?

-Dr. Chippendale with parents and consults with schools to evaluate or develop an IEP or 504 plan.
-She is especially vigilant in making sure that students who are covered by either take advantaged of their accommendations on the ACT and SAT.
+Dr. Chippendale works with parents and consults with your students school to evaluate or develop an IEP or 504 plan.
+She is especially vigilant in making sure that students who are covered by these plans also take advantage of their accommendations on the ACT and SAT.

 Who are your teachers?

-Our teachers are experienced subject specialist.
-They have a minimum of a B.A. or B.S. degree, and many have M.A./M.S. or Ph.D.’s.
-Since teachers teach in their field of expertise, they are able to identify needs and adapts teaching to each student.
+Our teachers are experienced subject specialists.
+They have a minimum of a B.A. or B.S. degree, and many have M.A./M.S./M.Ed. or Ph.D.’s.
+Since teachers teach in their field of expertise, they are able to identify specific needs and adapt teaching to each student.

 How often will my child attend Focus on Learning?

 The number of hours vary depending on the service.
-Private subject tutoring is ususally one or two hours per week, depending on how much make-up work is required.
-The ACT, PSAT, and SAT sessions vary.
-We ask students to begin prep no later than weeks prior to the test, and depdning on the goal score students set in relation to their previous highest score, students may require 2-6 hours of per week.
-The number of sessions is agreed upon at the time the contract is developed.
+Private subject tutoring is ususally one or two hours per week, depending on how much make-up work is required by a student in their courses at school.
+The number and duration of ACT, PSAT, and SAT sessions vary based on students current composite score.
+We ask students to begin prep no later than 3 weeks prior to the test(s), and depending on the goal score students set in relation to their previous highest score, students may require 2-6 hours of preparation per week.
+The number of sessions is agreed upon after a free 30 minute initial consultation.